What is The Bluegrass Cat Spay Neuter Project?

 Community cats are simply cats that are outside who may be socialized and friendly or unsocialized.
 If a cat has an ear tipped, it means they are already sterilized and have had at least one vaccination against. rabies.

 How Can I Get Involved?

-This grant is only for outdoor free-roaming cats, such as friendly strays or feral cats, that are not owned by any one person and may be considered a community cat or part of a cat colony.
+This grant is for any cat, socialized or unsocialized who is allowed access to outdoors.
 The cost of the surgery is fully covered by the funds provided by the Joanie Bernard Foundation.
 There are no out of pocket fees to participate.
 Any community cat is eligible.

-The program asks interested residents to capture community cats, set an appointment with Skipworth Veterinary Clinic for surgery, and once the surgery and recovery is complete, return the cat to the location where it was captured.
+The program asks interested residents to capture community cats, set an appointment with Lewis Veterinary for surgery, and once the surgery and recovery is complete, return the cat to the location where it was captured.

 Appointments must be set up prior to your arrival with the cat.
-Contact Skipworth Veterinary Clinic at 859-623-0008 to make an appointment.
+Contact Lewis Veterinary at 859-242-8288 to make an appointment.
 When calling, please mention the cat is a candidate for the Bluegrass Cat Spay Neuter Project.

 Please do not bring cats to the animal shelter, as this is a program that requires them to be transported by the residents to and from the vet and placed back in the cat community after their surgery.

 Tips to Remember

 • Safety first!
 Most cats do not like to be put into a carrier, so use caution.
 If a cat is unsocialized/feral then a humane trap us needed to avoid any injuries to a person or the cat.